Psychiatry: Social control and conformity

-The term anti-psychiatry was coined by psychiatrist David Cooper in 1967 and was later made popular by Thomas Szasz.
-The word Antipsychiatrie was already used in Germany in 1904.
-The basic premise of the anti-psychiatry movement is that psychiatrists attempt to classify "normal" people as "deviant"; psychiatric treatments are ultimately more damaging than helpful to patients; and psychiatry's history involves (what may now be seen as) dangerous treatments, such as psychosurgery, an example of this being the frontal lobectomy (commonly called a lobotomy).
+The concept of "mental illness" is often used to label and control those with beliefs and behaviours that the majority of people disagree with.
+The basic premise of the anti-psychiatry movement is that psychiatrists attempt to classify "normal" people as "deviant", psychiatric treatments are ultimately more damaging than helpful to patients; psychiatry's history involves discredited treatments, such as psychosurgery, an example of this being the frontal lobectomy (commonly called a lobotomy).
 The use of lobotomies largely disappeared by the late 1970s.
+On Michel Foucault's Madness and Civilization, Sapouna (2001) writes, "[his book provides] a framework to conceptualize confinement as a process of exclusion and 'silencing of the mad'."